dorotheekar/fuel-prices/README.md

 ## Fuel prices (France) visualization and prediction
 > This project aims to understand how fuel prices evolved per type and station in France.
-This project was primarily developed on Google Colab for a school project.
-The purpose of this project is to have the first use of Pyspark for data management and prediction processes.
+It was primarily developed on Google Colab for a school project.
+The purpose was to get the first use of Pyspark for data management and prediction processes.
 The language used for commentary is French.

 ## Data Source
 > All data are available online.
 Choropleth segmentation was obtained via https://france-geojson.gregoiredavid.fr